royandugu/wize-consultancy/README.md

 3. userComponents are the components that can be viewed by users
 4. Inside each individual component folder the componentnameDisplay is the one that displays to the front end
 5. The very parent container div have a class same as the class name
+6. Breakpoints:
+        Breakpoints are defined in the form of equations like lg, md are some defined tailwind breakpoints For our own we can put things like lg+100, which means lg=1024 and lg+100=1124 which is our another breakpoint